clarkbw/extract-zds/README.md

 This looks for all GitHub Zendesk references within an issue.
 It tries to find the `github.zendesk.com` domain based links.

+This Action is for composability and doesn't take any action itself but outputs what it finds for you.

 - `steps.id.outputs.length` is the number of unique references
 - `steps.id.outputs.zeds` is the list of unique references in the format `[ZD-670378,ZD-782708]`